NK Osijek: Stadium

-NK Osijek plays its home games at Gradski vrt, where it played its first game on the 7 September 1958, against Sloboda.
-It was officially opened in 1980.
+NK Osijek plays its home games at Stadion Gradski vrt, where it played its first game on the 7 September 1958 against Sloboda.
+The stadium was officially opened in 1980.

-The current design was made in the year 1979.
+The current design was made in 1979.
 The upper western tribune is unfinished to this day.
 The current capacity lies at 18,856 spectator seats, with 980 of them being for standing audiences.
 Before the club had transferred to Gradski vrt, Osijek played on a pitch next to the river Drava.

 In April 2018, NK Osijek president Ivan Meštrović released plans for the new Pampas Stadium.
-A new state of art stadium will be built at the Pampas neighbourhood in Osijek as part of the new NK Osijek training centre.
-The capacity of the new stadium will be 12,000, with all of the seats covered.
-The stadium will be UEFA category four and will be finished in June 2021.
-During the stadium construction, NK Osijek will play their home games at the current Gradski vrt stadium, which is in the future going to be used as the main stadium for the NK Osijek B squad.
+A new state of art stadium was built at the Pampas neighbourhood in Osijek as part of the new NK Osijek training centre.
+The capacity of the new stadium was 12,000, with all of the seats covered.
+The stadium was UEFA category four and finished in June 2021.
+During the stadium construction, NK Osijek played its home matches at Gradski vrt stadium, which was used as the main stadium for NK Osijek B.

 Supporters

 The fan club of NK Osijek is called Kohorta (cohort, named after the Roman army unit composed of 360 soldiers).
 It was founded in 1972 under the name Šokci, and carries the name Kohorta since 1988.
 Kohorta is usually situated on the eastern tribune of Gradski vrt.
-Its seat is in the street of the University in Tvrđa, Osijek.
+Its seat is in the university street in Tvrđa, Osijek.

 Osijek is the third most supported football club in Croatia with 5% of population supporting it.

 Rivalries

-The Slavonian derby match is between the two largest Croatian football clubs from eastern Croatia, Osijek and Cibalia.
-Each new match between these two great rivals, means a great match on the field, but also in the stands.
+The Slavonian derby is a match between the two largest Croatian football clubs from eastern Croatia, Osijek and Cibalia.

 Osijek–Rijeka derby is the name given to matches between Osijek and HNK Rijeka.
-On Croatian First Football League all time table Rijeka and Osijek are on the third and fourth place.
-Rijeka and Osijek are with Dinamo Zagreb and Hajduk Split the only four clubs that have never been relegated from the Croatian First League.
-Osijek and Rijeka are third and fourth best supported football clubs in Croatia.
-Osijek is supported by 5% and Rijeka by 4% of population.
+On Croatian First Football League all-time table, Rijeka and Osijek were on the third and fourth place.
+Along with Dinamo Zagreb and Hajduk Split, Rijeka and Osijek were the only four clubs that have never been relegated from the Croatian First League.
+Osijek and Rijeka are third and fourth best supported football clubs in Croatia, with the former being supported by 5% and the latter by 4% of population.

 Kit manufacturers and sponsors

 Honours

 Osijek has won one Croatian Cup.
-In European competitions, the club has reached the third round of the UEFA Cup in 2000–01, the second round of the Intertoto Cup in 2006, the third place of the Mitropa Cup in 1981–82 and play-off round of the UEFA Europa League in 2017–18.
+In European competitions, the club reached the third round of the UEFA Cup in 2000–01, the second round of the Intertoto Cup in 2006, the third place of the Mitropa Cup in 1981–82 and play-off round of the UEFA Europa League in 2017–18.